 Independence has identified an inferred resource on the 3Ts project on the Nechako Plateau in British Columbia and has assembled a significant land position in several districts in the Yukon.
-In light of current financial market conditions, particularly as they affect companies operating in the junior mineral exploration sector, management has adopted a conservative exploration program and will maintain tight control over the level of expenditures until economic conditions improve.
-It is anticipated that further work on the 3Ts property will be the focus of the Company's exploration efforts during the last half of the 2013 field season.
+In light of current financial market conditions, particularly as they affect companies operating in the junior mineral exploration sector, management has adopted a conservative exploration program and a modest level of expenditures until economic conditions improve.
+It is anticipated that the focus of the Company's exploration efforts in 2014 will be on the 3Ts property.
+In addition, the Company will continue to evaluate gold and silver projects for possible acquisition.